asvin-io/asvin-docs/docs/source/tutorials/pycom-ota.rst

 4. The code goes through the following steps:
         - Connect to Wifi
         - Check if the previos *rollout* was successful
-        - Next it will register the device by calling the `Register device <https://asvin.readthedocs.io/en/latest/version-controller/version-controller-api.html#register-device>`_ API
+        - Next it will register the device by calling the :ref:`Register Device` API
         - Then the code will check if a rollout exists
         - If a rollout exists the the code will try to download and perform the update